AntMiner/AntGen1/PCB/README.md

 What is provided by Bitmain:
  - PCB file for ANTMINER S1 hash board
  - PCB file for ANTMINER S1 control board
  - Hex file for AR9331 module.
 We strongly recommended that you buy AR9331 module from Bitmain.
 Because the module is too complex, and it is not easy to produce it.
-In addition, there are different versions, we can¡¯t guarantee that our software suit for different version of AR9331 modules.
+In addition, there are different versions, we can not guarantee that our software suit for different version of AR9331 modules.
  - Hex file for PIC32MX250.
 You can buy PIC32MX250 from your local distributor or from us.

 Flexibility